Skip to main content

 Increases circulation

 Foam rolling increases blood flow to the tissues you work with the foam roller.
-This can be especially beneficial for fascial, tendons, and ligaments, which have relatively little blood flow under normal circumstances.
-Because blood carries oxygen, glucose, and other nutrients muscles and connective tissues need to contract and repair, increasing blood flow enhances the delivery of vital nutrients and can maximize function and recovery.
+This can be especially beneficial for fascia, tendons, and ligaments, which have relatively little blood flow under normal circumstances.
+Because blood carries oxygen, glucose, and other nutrients that muscles and connective tissues need to contract and repair, increasing blood flow enhances the delivery of vital nutrients and can maximize function and recovery.

 Warm up muscles

 The friction generated by rolling over your tissues creates heat that warms up muscles, tendons, fascia, and other connective tissues.
-Warm tissues are more pliable and less likely to get injured, so adding foam rolling to your pre-workout routine can be an important step in mitigating the risk of injury, especially if you’ve been sedentary for a few hours prior to your workout.
+Warm tissues are more pliable and less likely to get injured, so adding foam rolling to your pre-workout routine can be an important step in mitigating the risk of injury, especially if you’ve been sedentary for a few hours before your workout.

 Reduce muscle soreness